A Close Call

 A Close Call is a 1929 animated short film which is part of the early sound cartoon series entitled Aesop's Sound Fables.
 It was produced by The Van Beuren Corporation and released by Pathé Exchange.

-Copyrighted on December 1, 1929, the film, like other Aesop Sound Fables at that time, featured Milton Mouse and Rita as the main characters.
+Copyrighted on December 1, 1929, the film, like many other Aesop Sound Fables at that time, featured Milton Mouse and Rita as the main characters in this cartoon.
+They are featured in a more simple mouse-like fashion, than the more complicated human-like fashion in cartoons like Circus Capers.
 Despite being part of the Aesop series, it is not based on an Aesop fable.